-Plans for a tomb for an Australian unknown soldier were first put forward in the 1920s but it was not until 1993 that someone was at last brought home.
-To mark the 75th anniversary of the end of the First World War, the body of an unknown Australian were removed from a cemetery in France in 1993 and transported to Australia.
-After lying in state in King’s Hall in Old Parliament House, he was interred in the Hall of Memory at the Memorial on 11 November 1993.
+Plans to honour an unknown Australian soldier were first put forward in the 1920s, but it was not until 1993 that one was at last brought home.
+To mark the 75th anniversary of the end of the First World War, the body of an unknown Australian soldier was recovered from Adelaide Cemetery near Villers-Bretonneaux in France and transported to Australia.
+After lying in state in King’s Hall in Old Parliament House, the Unknown Australian Soldier was interred in the Hall of Memory on 11 November 1993.
 He was buried in a Tasmanian blackwood coffin, on which were placed a bayonet and a sprig of wattle.
 Soil from the Pozières battlefield in France was scattered in his tomb.

 - Read or listen to the eulogy delivered at the funeral service of the Unknown Australian Soldier, 11 November 1993

 Watch a video that describes how the Memorial will mark the 20th anniversary of the reinterment of the Unknown Australian Soldier